City of Lubbock releases COVID-19 vaccine clinic update

-A COVID-19 vaccine clinic was hosted by the City of Lubbock Public Health Department April 1.
-According to the city’s news release, 3,162 people received their vaccinations in this clinic.
-The number of vaccinated individuals since vaccines became available to the Public Health Department is listed below:
+A COVID-19 vaccine clinic was hosted by The City of Lubbock Public Health Department on April 7.
+According to the city’s media release, 1,392 people received their vaccinations in this clinic.
+The number of vaccinated individuals since vaccines became available to the Public Health Department are listed below:

 - 2,086 vaccinations administered in December 2020